inverse-ai/FINALLY-Speech-Enhancement/README.md

 ### Introduction

-The repository is the implementation of the **FINALLY** speech enhancement model, designed to improve audio quality to **studio-like standards**.
+The repository is the unofficial implementation of the **FINALLY** speech enhancement model, designed to improve audio quality to **studio-like standards**.
 It provides fast and universal enhancement across a variety of speech recordings.

 ### Paper